 It really has begun to change the way I communicate with him.
 The other day I made him dinner, and when I told him it was time to eat, I talked about hunger and the feeling in our tummy.

-I’ve been making more of an attempt to explain how it feels like to get hurt.
+I’ve been making more of an attempt to explain how it feels to get hurt.
 If he throws a toy, I talk about how he’s hurt the toy.
 “Buzz needs to sit down for a minute because when you threw him, he hurt his knee, and it doesn’t feel good.
 It feels bad.”

 I want my clients themselves (and people everywhere) to feel more understood.
 To feel more effectively supported, and to be more successful at identifying and managing the way that they feel.
 I want people to feel safer in their environments and within their bodies.
 I want them to be able to live a life full of purpose, meaning and joy.
 That is what sets my soul on fire! – Kelly Mahler